lundqvistr/manual_medfak_research_data/manual.md

   - Inconsistencies in naming variables can make coding and writing challenging
   - Lack of documention of codes can make calculations or creation of new derived variables more or less impossible
   - Data structured in vizually appealing format - parts of data placed in different spots in the file, colored cells,... - is often difficult to process for statistical analysis
   - A database is often a changing entity.
-New data points might be added, others can be filter out from analysis.
+New data points might be added, others can be filtered out from analysis.
 New derived variables are created during the project.
 A structure which is well-defined in advance can make the subsequent work a lot smoother.
   - Data stored in different file formats can make compilation of files difficult, and hinder exchange of data
   - Dates can be stored in a number of formats, and the process to convert dates into a format that works in your software can be hard
   - Exchange of data between different software systems can be difficult